top of page

 And it confirmed what I already suspected: the work of healing ourselves and healing the earth aren't separate projects.
 They're the same work, done with attention and care.

-What Qualifies Me for This Work
+What Informs This Work

 My Path to Here